 The Coeur d'Alene also has no shortages of wildlife either.
 Moose, deer, elk, and bear frequent the river banks looking for water.

-Most fishing on the North Fork of the Coeur d'Alene is walk-and-wade however we are permitted to float through June.
-Our float and walk/wade trips are full day only on the Coeur d'Alene.
-Floating the Coeur d'Alene is a fantastic way to fish the river early in the summer while the water is still dropping from runoff.Book your guided trip now!
+Our partner ROW Outfitters is permitted to float the North Fork Coeur d'Alene River through the end of June.
+Float trips are full day only on the North Fork Coeur d'Alene River.
+Floating the NF Coeur d'Alene is a fantastic way to fish and access hard to reach stretches of the river late winter through June during spring flows.Book your guided trip now!